 If the divorce is happening by mutual consent, the problems of splitting in the assets in a manner fair to both parties can be resolved.

 However, if it isn’t by mutual consent, the husband, who is usually the breadwinner in India society, can resort to concealing assets and income, so that the wife doesn’t get her rightful share.
 Men usually do this by stashing cash in lockers, showing low income and high expenses and unloading property to family and friends with the understanding they will get it back after the divorce settlement is final.

 One needs to discuss about Property, Loans, Banks, Investments and Alimony and Tax Implications.

 Stridhan or StreeDhan and all jointly-held investments where she has made some monetary contributions.
 Stridhan refers to the woman’s personal wealth and encompasses all movable and immovable properties, gifts, and everything else received by her from her parents, relatives and and even from her in-laws at the time of her marriage.
 Our article StreeDhan : What is it?
 Why should one know about StreeDhan? covers it in detail.

 Property: Rajya Sabha passed bill, regarding wife’s share in the husband’s inherited property after divorce.
 Wife share in property would be 50% in all her husband’s residential properties, no matter what and in other properties, her share will be decided as per the court decision.
 After separation the wife has no claim on the husband’s ancestral property or inherited wealth which may include a house/vehicle, valuable collectibles, household items and so on.

-If not prenuptial agreement then what financial talks should one have before marriage?
+If not prenuptial agreement then

 What are the plans for legalising prenuptial agreement?